-John 13:1:
+==john 13:1:

-Now before the Feast of the Passover, Jesus knowing that His hour had come that He would depart out of this world to the Father, having loved His own who were in the world, He loved them to the end. |
+Now before the Feast of the Passover, when Jesus knew that His hour had come that He should depart from this world to the Father, having loved His own who were in the world, He loved them to the end.

 "Unto the end" is the measure of the Saviours love.
 The word does not mean merely so long as He lived, but also in the highest degree, to the uttermost.
 It is not merely a measure of time, but a measure of the quality and passion of love.
 Many commentators prefer to used the words "He loved them unto the uttermost" rather than "unto the end"--so making them to express the depth and degree rather than the permanence and perpetuity of our Lords love.